s-ball/pyimgren/docs/api.rst

 API reference
 =============

-:mod:`pyimger` module
+:mod:`pyimgren` module
 ----------------------

 .. module:: pyimgren

-This module imports :py:class:`pyimgren.renamer.Renamer` .
+This module imports :py:class:`pyimgren.renamer.Renamer` and the function ``pyimgren.renamer.nls_init``.
 It also defines the following constants:

 .. data:: __name__